zamanianlab/ZamanianLabDocs/docs/labmanual.md

 - **Axiom 3.** Science is a powerful, malleable tool that can be shaped and used differently by various communities to serve their needs.

-- **Axiom 4.** Every student deserves to be treated with dignity and respect.
+- **Axiom 4.** Everyone deserves to be treated with dignity and respect.

 ### C. Mentorship